Industrial-Colonial Paradigm

 Across Ang’s work, the Industrial–Colonial Paradigm consistently co-occurs with the following concepts and analytic themes:

-Mechanical thinking / thinking in machine mode (societies as machines; control over adaptation)
+Mechanical Thinking (societies as machines; control over adaptation)

-Colonial logic of assimilation (Western paths as universal benchmarks)
+Colonial logic of assimilation (idealized West as universal end-points)